-The city was first discovered by a French explorer René-Robert Cavelier, Sieur de La Salle, in 1669.
+The city was first founded by a French explorer René-Robert Cavelier, Sieur de La Salle, in 1669.
 However, the city derived its name from George Hamilton, who planned the original town in 1815 between the waterfront (North) and the Niagara Escarpment (Lake Ridge).

-Today, Hamilton takes the forefront in the industrial centres, with the iron and steel industry being the lifeblood of the city economy.
+Today, Hamilton takes the forefront in the industrial centers, with the iron and steel industry being the lifeblood of the city economy.
 The diverse industry further branches out to manufacturing railroad equipment, clothing, appliances, turbines, automotive parts, wire, nails, and candy.

 Where is Hamilton on the Map?

-Climate and Weather in Hamilton
+Climate in Hamilton

 Work and Jobs in Hamilton